Mergeway Overview

 - Install Mergeway (or build from source).

-- Review the Concepts and Schema Format when you define entities.
+- Review the Basic Concepts and Schema Format when you define entities.

-- Browse through the CLI Reference handy for the command syntax.
+- Browse through the CLI Reference for command syntax.

 Updates land in the Changelog.
 File GitHub issues for questions, bugs, or requests.